evolvedbinary/hsg-project-wiki/Reviewing-FRUS-TEI.md

 # Review procedure

-1. Create a new [issue](https://github.com/joewiz/frus-tei/issues) for the volume, and paste our review checkbox template into the issue:
+Before you begin, create a new [issue](https://github.com/joewiz/frus-tei/issues) for the volume, and paste our review checkbox template into the issue:

 ```
 - [ ] Passes FRUS TEI Schematron check